membase/ns_server/deps/emoxi/DESIGN.markdown

     mc_downstream.erl

-The downstream manager (`mc_downstream.erl`) is another e-process/`gen_server` that manages a set of downstream connections.
-Each downstream connection has its own spawned and linked e-process.
-These child e-processes each manage an individual tcp socket/connection to a memcached server and use the appropriate `mc_client_XXX` module to send/receive messages on that socket.
+The downstream manager (`mc_downstream.erl`) is another `gen_server` that manages a set of downstream connections.
+Each downstream connection has its own spawned and linked process.
+These child processes each manage an individual tcp socket/connection to a memcached server and use the appropriate `mc_client_XXX` module to send/receive messages on that socket.

 The downstream manager is unaware of pool or bucket concepts, but has enough monitoring features to allow higher layers of the system to be